 12 concerts, 12 buildings, 12 months...

-The second concert in Chamber Orchestra Anglia's (COA) 10th anniversary series takes place at Surrey House, the historic home of Aviva, on December 14 at 7.30pm.
-The monthly concerts are taking place in each of the Norwich 12 buildings to celebrate the Orchestra's 10th birthday, and are being organised in collaboration with Norwich Heritage Economic and Regeneration Trust (HEART).
+Monthly concerts are taking place in each of the Norwich 12 buildings to celebrate Chamber Orchestra Anglia's 10th birthday, and are being organised in collaboration with Norwich Heritage Economic and Regeneration Trust (HEART).

-Further concerts in the series are scheduled for January 14 (The Guildhall, Caley's Cocoa Café) and February 3 (St Andrew's Hall featuring Griff Rhys Jones).
+Further concerts in the series are scheduled for March 2 (The Assembly House) and April 24 (St James Mill).
 For up-to-date information on the programme see www.chamberorchestraanglia.co.uk.

 Chamber Orchestra Anglia's key aims are to forge new links and relationships with other art forms and scientific disciplines and present inspiring and accessible classical concerts.
 The orchestra's artistic director and principal conductor, Sharon Andrea Choa is Director of Music at UEA and conductor of the UEA Symphony Orchestra.
 The leader of the orchestra is Simon Smith, an outstanding violinist who has performed extensively as a soloist with the Philharmonia Orchestra, the Royal Liverpool Philharmonic Orchestra and the Academy of St Martin in the Fields.